gplcart/mail/README.md

 **Installation**

-This module contains 3-d party files which should be downloaded separately.
-You must use [Composer](https://getcomposer.org) to download all the required dependencies and create a class autoloader file.
+This module requires 3-d party library which should be downloaded separately.
+You have to use [Composer](https://getcomposer.org) to download all the dependencies.

-*Download manually:*

-1. Download and extract the archive to `system/modules`.
-2. Remove branch/version from the module folder name
-3. `cd` to the module directory and install dependencies: `composer install`

-*or using Composer:*

-1. `cd` to webroot directory (i.e where is `index.php`) then `composer require gplcart/mail`

-*Once all files in place:*
+1. From your web root directory: `composer require gplcart/mail`.
+If the module was downloaded and placed into `system/modules` manually, run `composer update` to make sure that all 3-d party files are presented in the `vendor` directory.

-1. Go to `admin/module/list` end enable the module
+2. Go to `admin/module/list` end enable the module
-2. Enter SMTP server details and enable the module on `admin/module/settings/mail`
+3. Enter SMTP server details and enable the module on `admin/module/settings/mail`